-Imagine if world communities could come together and decide how the Internet will affect us, or how we will affect the Internet, and reach a harmonious conclusion beneficial for all.
-Digital citizenship is a movement of people working together symbiotically to define how this global society can function compassionately and constructively in a digital world.
+Digital citizenship is about people working together to define how society can function compassionately and constructively in this digital world.
+Imagine if world communities could come together and decide how the Internet will affect us, or how we will affect the Internet.
+What if we could reach a harmonious conclusion beneficial for all?

 Myth: Digital citizenship is just about manners.

 Fact: Digital citizenship is a mindset and a way of living in a changing world.